What is Pluralism? What does the Pluralism Project do?

 Do you offer research grants?

 Currently, we no longer are able to offer research funding.
-We continue to offer affiliation and unfunded summer internships; click here for more information.
+We continue to offer affiliation and unfunded summer internships.
+Please click here for more information on affiliation and here for more information about summer internship opportunities.

 Can you add a link to our organization’s website?